Washington Double Star Catalog

 maintained on computer punch cards, and only the first and last

-- LIN1 = the "Catalog of Rectilinear Elements".
+- LIN2 = the second "Catalog of Rectilinear Elements".
 Currently

 - ORB6 = the "Sixth Catalog of Orbits of Visual Binary